LudwigThePig/airbnb-reviews/Guides/awsGuide.md

 **Note: the port in this screenshot is incorrect. the default port for mongo is 27017, NOT 27071!**
 ![Security Group](https://imgur.com/aoeXHcf.jpg)

+5. Click 'Review and Launch', then 'Launch'!

-5. Create a new key pair, download, keep it secret, keep it safe.
+6. You will be prompted to pick a key/value pair.
+Create a new key pair, download, keep it secret, keep it safe.
 This will allow you to SSH into your instance.

 ![keept it secret](https://media.giphy.com/media/3oFyCYNrra8qo1Cv8Q/giphy.gif)
   -  On Windows, you will need to set explicit permissions for this file.
 If this file is too open, you cannot SSH with it.
 [How to set permissions Windows](https://superuser.com/questions/1296024/windows-ssh-permissions-for-private-key-are-too-open).
 Trev and Jordan, if you encounter this problem, just by a Windows machine, or make a bullet point on how to resolve this issue.